Proposed TLD Sponsorship Agreement

 184.108.40.206 is disciplined by the government of its domicile for conduct involving dishonesty or misuse of funds of others.

 5.4.3.
-Any officer or director of Sponsor with responsibility for the Sponsored TLD is convicted of a felony or of a misdemeanor related to financial activities, or is judged by a court to have committed fraud or breach of fiduciary duty, or is the subject of a judicial determination that ICANN deems as the substantive equivalent of any of these, and such officer or director is not immediately removed in such circumstances.
+Any officer or director of Sponsor is convicted of a felony or of a misdemeanor related to financial activities, or is judged by a court to have committed fraud or breach of fiduciary duty, or is the subject of a judicial determination that ICANN deems as the substantive equivalent of any of these, and such officer or director is not immediately removed in such circumstances.

 5.4.4.
 Sponsor fails to cure any material breach of this Agreement (other than a failure to comply with a Consensus Policy adopted by ICANN during the Term of this Agreement as to which Sponsor has obtained a stay under Subsection 5.9) within fifteen business days (or such longer reasonable period as may be necessary using best efforts to cure such breach) after ICANN gives Sponsor written notice of the breach.